Get Approved for up to $35,000 in 3 minutes

 Depending on your position, you may be entitled to more than just your wages.
 If you have any banked time, vacation pay, holiday time or overtime, these will also need to be paid out.
 If you have a pension package with your employer, you’ll receive a package stating how much is in your pension and what your options are.
 Don’t be stressed if you don’t receive it right away, though.
 For most companies, it’s common for them to wait at least 6 months after you voluntarily quit to send you your pension options.

-For those with benefits, you’ll receive notice on when your benefits will end.
+Those with benefits will receive notice when their benefits end.
 With most insurance companies, you have until the end of the month that you’ve paid for.

 EI and Going Back to School

-In some cases, EI does cover you when you’re going to school.
+In some cases, EI covers for you when you’re going to school.
 The circumstances can vary depending on your individual situation.
 That said, normally, you don’t get approved for EI when you voluntarily quit your job to go to school.
 However, you could qualify if you get permission from your province/territory or indigenous organization.

 If you’ve been in the workforce for a while, then it’s possible you can get approved for EI benefits by Service Canada to attend school full-time while still receiving income support.
 If you choose to go to school while you’re on EI without permission, you may still have to prove that you’re looking for employment.
 If you have to go to school for your employment but aren’t getting paid while you go, you could also qualify for EI.
 This is common for those who are in the trades.